📃 Brother Votes for Brother: The Effects of Pentecostal Political Influence in Brazil

 Pentecostals are playing an increasingly important role in Latin American politics, supporting pastors and far-right candidates for elected office.
 In this paper, I use the staggered translation of the Bible into indigenous languages by the Summer Institute of Linguistics (SIL), a 20th century US evangelical organization, to isolate exogenous variation in the growth of the Brazilian Pentecostal movement.
 Focusing on municipalities in which indigenous languages are spoken, I find that the growth of Pentecostalism had substantial effects on political outcomes, increasing the vote share of far-right candidates in presidential elections and the vote share of candidates associated with evangelical churches.

-📃 The Catholic Church and its effects on Redistributive Conflict in Brazil
+📃 The Catholic Church and Redistributive Conflict: The Effects of John Paul II’s Rollback of Progressivism in Brazil

 Monica Martinez-Bravo,